Stochastic dynamics of quasiparticles in the hard rod gas: Introduction

 Although the collective motion of quasiparticles successfully describes the large-scale evolution of macroscopic observables, the motion of tagged quasiparticles at the microscopic scale also presents intriguing features.
 On average, a tagged quasiparticle moves ballistically with an effective velocity~\cite{doyonlecturenotes} arising from collisions with other quasiparticles.
 The collisions also lead to fluctuations in the quasiparticle's trajectory around the mean ballistic path.
 This stochasticity can be traced to the initial random configuration of the particles, which leads to irregular collisions with other quasiparticles in both space and time.
 The stochastic motion of quasiparticles has recently been discussed for the case of hard rods in~\cite{ferrari2023macroscopic} and for the Toda system in~\cite{aggarwal2025a,aggarwal2025b}.
 One might expect that two tagged quasiparticles should move independently.
 However, it turns out~\cite{ferrari2023macroscopic} that they are in fact strongly correlated even at large distances.
 This happens because the two quasiparticles collide with the same set of background quasiparticles, as illustrated in Fig.~\ref{Fig:qp-corr}.
 In this paper, we investigate this stochastic motion of tagged quasiparticles in a system of hard rods.

 The hard rod gas provides a particularly simple example in which the quasiparticles are tagged by their bare velocities and undergo fixed jumps in position on collisions with other quasiparticles.
 The motion of the rods and the quasiparticles is illustrated in Fig.~\ref{Fig:quasiparticle_def}.
 Using a microscopic approach, we characterize the stochastic dynamics of quasiparticles.
 The diffusion of quasiparticles and correlations between two spatially separated quasiparticles for a gas in a globally homogeneous equilibrium state was recently discussed by Ferrari and Olla using a rigorous probabilistic approach~\cite{ferrari2023macroscopic}.
 Here, we present a physical derivation of these results and extend them to the case of inhomogeneous initial states of the gas (e.g., a domain-wall configuration).
-Our main contributions are outlined below:
+Below we outline our main contributions along with the plan of the paper.

 \begin{enumerate}